Relationship, Health and Sex Education (RHSE)

 Learning about the emotional, social and physical aspects of growing up will give children and young people the information, skills and positive values to have safe, fulfilling relationships and help them take responsibility for their own well-being.

-Statutory Guidance for Relationships Education from the DfE
+Statutory Guidance for RSE from the DfE

 Each academic year, parents are informed of the content of their child's RSE lessons.
 Parents are invited to speak to school about questions they may have with regards to what their child is learning and how this meets statutory guidance.